Oeubo-Oeubo/RasPi-AutoStart-Slideshow/README.md

 ```
 sudo feh --recursive --fullscreen --auto-zoom --quiet --hide-pointer --slideshow 3 --reload 3 --on-last-slide resume
 ```
-These settings, in order, make my images fullscreen, fit to screen, hide the mouse icon, changes between images every 3 seconds, double checks any changes to the flash drive every 3 seconds, and then loops once reaching the last file.
+These settings, in order, expands all folders to access their content, make all images fullscreen, images scale to fit to screen, hide the mouse icon, changes between images every 3 seconds, double checks any changes to the flash drive every 3 seconds, and then loops once reaching the last file.
 You can find a deeper explanation of [all FEH settings here](https://man.finalrewind.org/1/feh/).

 I am going to add some echo commands that will print what is happening under the hood in terminal.
 Your code should look similar to this.
 ```